mchmarny/gh2csv/README.md

 Collection of scripts to export GitHub data into CSV

-* org repos
+* Repos in an Organization
-* PRs and PR Comments
+* PRs and PR Comments for a given Repo
-* Issues and Issues Comments
+* Issues and Issues Comments for a given Repo

 ## Prerequisites